 - Devoted minion

 - Fearful Coerced

 - Service Industry

-Some of these are obviously benevolent flying monkeys: they are chronic people pleasers who really think they are doing the right thing.
+Some of these are obviously benevolent flying monkeys: many are chronic people pleasers who really think they are doing the right thing.
 They are, in reality, as duped by the charm of the narcissist as the narcissist’s victim.
 These would be the devoted minions and oblivious accomplices.
 The malevolent flying monkeys are the ones who do see the harm they are doing to the narcissist’s victim but it gives them pleasure, makes them feel powerful, and gives them a sense of camaraderie with the narcissist.
-These are the Let’s take a closer look at all of these.
+These are often narcissists themselves, getting their narcissistic supply in a more roundabout way.
+Let’s take a closer look at all of these.